Yéle Haiti: History

 Yéle Haiti was founded as a charitable organization by Haitian musician and rapper Wyclef Jean.
 Born in Haiti and immigrating with his family to the United States at age nine, Jean grew up in northern New Jersey and embarked on a successful career in music, first as a member of Fugees and then as a Grammy-winning solo artist.
 All the while, he has kept family and other ties in Haiti.

 In 2004, after Haiti suffered extensive damage in Hurricane Jeanne, Yéle provided scholarships to 3,600 children in Gonaïves, with funding from Comcel telephone service company.
 Yéle continued to provide scholarships, school funding, meals, and other charitable benefits to citizens of Haiti in the following years.

-After 2010 Haiti earthquake devastated the country and its capital Port-au-Prince, Yéle raised more than $1 million in 24 hours after Jean made a plea on Twitter.
+After the 2010 Haiti earthquake devastated the country and its capital Port-au-Prince, Yéle raised more than $1 million in 24 hours after Jean made a plea on Twitter.
 The foundation raised additional funds after Jean took part in an MTV donation drive and other publicity efforts to benefit survivors of the earthquake.
 Together with actor and producer George Clooney, Jean organized the Hope for Haiti Now telethon, which became most watched telethon to date in history.
 Jean appeared as the last performer on the telethon, singing a medley that ended with Haiti's traditional Rara music.
 Following the earthquake, Yéle donated funds to orphanages, street cleaning crews, hospitals, and medical clinics.
 It also organized food service to provide hot meals to refugees and victims.